Coniston massacre: Trial of two Aboriginal people

-The trial of Arkirkra and Padygar for Brooks' murder took place in the Supreme Court of Central Australia located in Darwin in North Australia on 7 and 8 November before Justice Mallen.
+The trial of Arkirkra and Padygar for Brooks' murder took place in the Supreme Court of Central Australia located in Darwin in North Australia on 7 and 8 November before Justice Mallam.

 The first witness was 12-year-old Lolorrbra (known as Lala) who testified in detail that he saw Arkirkra, Padygar and Marungali kill Brooks.
 He also testified that all the Aboriginal people that had helped them were now dead.
-Constable Murray took the stand next, his evidence becoming so involved in justifying his own actions in killing suspects that Justice Mallen reminded him that he himself was not on trial and to avoid facts not relevant to the guilt of the accused.
+Murray took the stand next, his evidence becoming so involved in justifying his own actions in killing suspects that Justice Mallam reminded him that he himself was not on trial and to avoid facts not relevant to the guilt of the accused.
 The court then adjourned for lunch.
 The verdict was a foregone conclusion as all that remained was the reading of the confessions made by the accused in Alice Springs.
 Despite lunch for the jurors being provided by the local hotel, two of the jurors went home to eat.
-A furious Justice Mallen dismissed the jury, ordered a new jury be empanelled and a new trial to be convened the following day.
+A furious Justice Mallam dismissed the jury, ordered a new jury be empanelled and a new trial to be convened the following day.
 The new trial began with Lolorrbra being asked to repeat his evidence.
 This time his evidence, although still maintaining that the accused were the murderers, was completely contradictory.
 Under cross examination it became apparent within minutes that he had been coached on what to say.
-When the prosecution tried to introduce the written confessions of the accused, Justice Mallen pointed out that as the accused had been charged by a South Australian rather than Central Australian magistrate he would disallow the statements.
+When the prosecution tried to introduce the written confessions of the accused, Justice Mallam pointed out that as the accused had been charged by a South Australian rather than Central Australian magistrate he would disallow the statements.
 The prosecution declined to call the accused to testify.
-Murray took the stand next, angering Justice Mallen when he repeated his justifications for killing suspects.
+Murray took the stand next, angering Justice Mallam when he repeated his justifications for killing suspects.
 The judge remarked "It appears impossible for all those bands of natives to be associated with the murder of Brooks.
 It looks as if they were shot down at different places just to teach them and other aborigines a lesson."
-With no evidence of guilt presented, Justice Mallen ordered the jury to acquit the accused.
+With no evidence of guilt presented, Justice Mallam ordered the jury to acquit the accused.

-During his testimony, Murray said that the group had "shot to kill": Justice Mallen: Constable Murray, was it really necessary to shoot to kill in every case?
+During his testimony, Murray said that the group had "shot to kill": Justice Mallam: Constable Murray, was it really necessary to shoot to kill in every case?
 Could you not have occasionally shot to wound?

 Murray: No your honour, what is the use of a wounded blackfellow hundreds of miles from civilization?

-Justice Mallen: How many did you kill?
+Justice Mallam: How many did you kill?